Glasgow to Aberfoyle Line

 The Glasgow to Aberfoyle Line was a railway line in Scotland, built in stages, leaving the Edinburgh and Glasgow Railway near Lenzie.
 Tourist traffic was a dominant part of the motivation for building the line, and road tours to the Trossachs from Aberfoyle formed a significant part of the traffic.

 The first section to open was the Campsie branch of the Edinburgh and Glasgow Railway, to Lennoxtown, in 1848; this became known as the picnic line, and was much used for the purpose by city dwellers.
 This was followed by the independent Blane Valley Railway in 1866, which reached Killearn.
 Finally the Strathendrick and Aberfoyle Railway constructed the northernmost section, which opened in 1882.

 Running through sparsely populated terrain, the line never made money although the tourist traffic was useful.
 When road transport became practicable from the 1920s, the decline of the line was inevitable.
 Cost reduction measures achieved little and in 1951 the passenger service was withdrawn.
 Some goods traffic continued until 1966.
 The entire line is now closed.

 History

 The Edinburgh and Glasgow Railway

-The Edinburgh and Glasgow Railway opened in 1842; it was Scotland's first main line railway.
+The Edinburgh and Glasgow Railway (E&GR) opened in 1842; it was Scotland's first main line railway.
 Its passenger business surpassed all expectations, and the railway was profitable.
-The E&GR made a connection with the Monkland and Kirkintilloch Railway at a station called Kirkintilloch, some distance east of the present-day Lenzie.
+The E&GR made a connection with the Monkland and Kirkintilloch Railway (M&KR) at a station called Kirkintilloch, some distance east of the present-day Lenzie.
 However the M&KR had a different track gauge, and the connection involved a change of train for passengers and transshipment for goods and minerals.